Step 2 – before you apply

 - Looked after and previously looked after children.

-- Children with exceptional medical needs or exceptional welfare considerations which are directly relevant to the school concerned.
+- Children with exceptional medical needs or exceptional welfare considerations that are directly relevant to the school concerned.

-- Children with older siblings attending the school at the time of admission.
+- Children with older siblings attending the school.

 Which local authority to apply to

 If you live in Rochdale borough, you apply to us even if the school you're applying for is in another local authority.

 If you live outside of the borough and want to apply for a Rochdale borough school, you should apply to your home local authority who will notify us of your application.